-- If it's just one choice you'd like to withdraw, do this in Track (as long as the training provider hasn't sent us its decision yet).
+- If it's just one choice you'd like to withdraw, do this in your application (as long as the training provider hasn't sent us its decision yet).

 - If you’ve changed your mind about applying to teacher training, you can cancel your application and get a refund.
-Please note, UCAS Teacher Training will only refund applications cancelled within 14 days of being submitted to us, so please check the date in your welcome email to verify this.
+Please note, we will only refund applications cancelled within 14 days of being submitted to us, so please check the date in your welcome email to verify this.

-- If you are cancelling within 14 days of submitting your application and would like a refund, please call us.
-If you're unable to call us, complete and return our UCAS Teacher Training cancellation form (37.54 KB)
+- If you are cancelling within 14 days of submitting your application and would like a refund, please call us or complete the cancellation form.